Declan Bree: Political career

-The State military files released last year after 30 years which highlighted the whereabouts and activities of suspected 'subversives', included Bree as well as other prominent activists such as Tomás Mac Giolla, Cathal Goulding, Captain James Kelly and Ruairí Ó Brádaigh.
-Bree, in answer to this new notoriety, said 'This reflected the general paranoia of Church and State in the Ireland during the 60s and 70s, and "Practically everyone active in left wing politics at the time was considered dangerous and subversive", he added.
+The State military files released last year after 30 years which highlighted the whereabouts and activities of suspected 'subversives', included Bree as well as other prominent activists such as Tomás Mac Giolla, Cathal Goulding, James Kelly and Ruairí Ó Brádaigh.
+Bree, in answer to this new notoriety, said 'This reflected the general paranoia of Church and State in the Ireland during the 60s and 70s, and "Practically everyone active in left wing politics at the time was considered dangerous and subversive," he added.

-He first stood for election to Dáil Éireann as an independent candidate at the 1977 general election for the Sligo–Leitrim constituency, but was not elected.
+He first stood for election to Dáil Éireann as an Independent candidate at the 1977 general election for the Sligo–Leitrim constituency, but was not elected.
 He also unsuccessfully stood there at the 1981, February 1982, November 1982, 1987 and 1989 general elections.
 After joining the Labour Party, he was finally elected to the Dáil as a Labour Teachta Dála (TD) at the 1992 general election for Sligo–Leitrim.
 He lost his seat at the 1997 general election.
 He stood again at the 2002 general election but was not elected.

 At the 2004 Labour Party annual conference, Bree argued against the pre-electoral pact with the centre-right Fine Gael party.
 In autumn 2005 Bree, a strong supporter of Travellers' rights, clashed with Labour leader Pat Rabbitte over the issue of Traveller accommodation in Sligo.

 A 2009 report, commissioned after a walk-out by officials of Sligo Borough Council, found that remarks made at that meeting by him in relation to the proposed funding of a footbridge from a private development at Swan Point to Markievicz Road were "inappropriate and bullying".
 Bree said that he stood by what he said.

-Bree was involved in negotiations to set up the United Left Alliance in November 2010; however, disagreements arose and he did not join then.
-Nevertheless, in February 2011 he joined and ran unsuccessfully at the 2011 general election in Sligo–North Leitrim.
+Bree was involved in negotiations to set up the United Left Alliance in November 2010, but due to disagreements he did not join initially, but did in February 2011 run for the alliance unsuccessfully at the 2011 general election in Sligo–North Leitrim.
 At the 2016 general election he stood again in the reconstituted Sligo–Leitrim constituency, but again was not elected.
 Bree stood at the 2020 general election for Independents 4 Change, but was not elected.

+Personal life

+President of Ireland Catherine Connolly is Bree's sister-in-law.